 Granted, this power and control will require a more complex platform and learning curve, but you can start out easy with a ready-made theme and later work your way into custom development as desired.

 If you want to use a static site generator, which should you choose — Jekyll, Hugo, Sphinx, or some other?
 Sphinx has the most documentation-oriented features, such as search, PDF, cross-reference linking, and semantic markup.
-If those features are extremely important, consider Sphinx.
+If those features are important, consider Sphinx.

 By using one of these platforms, you offload a tremendous burden in maintaining a server and deploying your site.
 Usually, within a company, engineering groups manage and control the server infrastructure.
 Setting up and maintaining your own server for documentation using internal resources only can be a huge expense and headache.
 It can take months (if not years) to get engineering to give you space on a server, and even if they do, it likely will not provide half of the features you need (like continuous delivery and a CLI).
 That’s why I recommend these third-party hosting and deployment options if at all possible.